rahulsng1/docker-apache-haproxy/README.md

-# docker-apache-php-haproxy

-Simple Apache and PHP application with HAPROXY Setup in Docker
+Apache and PHP with HAPROXY

 USAGE: docker-compose up --build -d